steveshogren/blog-source/source/_posts/2015-02-09-unusual-reasons-why-clojure-is-a-delight.markdown

 This allows functions to be chained without fear that along the way a nil will get returned.

-Since for most of the core functions are smart like this, it is possible to gain much of the value and safety of monads without most of the hassle.
+Since most of the core functions are "smart" about nil, you gain much of the value and safety of monads without most of the hassle.
 Ultimately, a more rich type system would allow for custom types which can be domain specific, but in day-to-day working, primitive safety is still a huge win.

 ## Conclusion